temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 The artifactory view displays the uploaded components that are available for the particular stages.
 By expanding the components, the user triggers a download of the respective component zip file.

 ![](./images/artifactory_view.png)

+# User Permissions Required
+To be able to perform the above operations the following permissions need to be enabled for your user:

+- CREATE _ COMPONENT
+- DELETE _ COMPONENT
+- MANAGE _ COMPONENTS
+- MANAGE  - ORG  -  METADATA
+- MANAGE _ STREAMS
+- MANAGE _ STAGES
+- CREATE _ STREAM
+- MANAGE _ PRODUCTS
+- CREATE _ PRODUCT
+- UPDATE _ PRODUCT
+- DELETE _ PRODUCT

+To understand what which of the permission does, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to get an overview of the permissions.